-The high concentration of minerals in the lagoon can make your hair brittle and stiff, so it is advisable to use a conditioner (you can try the lagoon brand or use your own) afterwards.
+The high concentration of minerals in the lagoon can make your hair brittle and stiff, so it is advisable to use a conditioner (you can try the lagoon brand or use your own) afterward.

 The lagoon water will not damage your swimsuits, but it is advised to rinse them with cold water and soap after bathing.

-Restaurants and Cafés in The Blue Lagoon
+Restaurants and Cafés in The Blue Lagoon:

 The dining experience at The Blue Lagoon, Iceland is enriched by three fine restaurants and a relaxing café.
 The main restaurants are Lava Restaurant, Moss Restaurant, and Spa Restaurant.
 Here’s more on them:-